 The online love story for the book industry started with Chetan Bhagat’s book Half Girl Friend.
 President Pranab Mukherjee’s book, The Dramatic Decade, the Indira Gandhi years, tied up with an online company for exclusive distribution.
 This is a pointer to the growing reach and popularity of online sales portals.
 A trend already favoured by the self-publishing industry for a variety of reasons.
 Quick distribution, limited printing required, computerization and ease of use.

-The most important portals for book sales in India are Amazon and Flipkart.
-Where Flipkart is popular in tier 2 and tier 3 cities, Amazon is most popular in metros and tier 1 cities.
+Amazon got its first toe hold in the US through books, one of the most important portals for book sales in India, other is Flipkart.
+Where Flipkart is popular in tier 2 and tier 3 cities, Amazon is most prevalent in metros and tier 1 cities.

-Whether online books sale will outstrip those from physical store, only time will tell.
-Physical stores are showing stress of reduced sale of books especially in tier 1 and metro cities.
+As we stand today and for the coming year it is most likely that online books sale will outstrip those from a physical book store.
+Physical stores are showing the stress of reduced sale of books, especially in tier 1 and metro cities.

 Swords are being drawn, and a shake-up of the book distribution scenario is bound to happen.

 Pingback: How to market your book in 6 easy steps

 Sir are you purchasing English books or punjabi books.
 Please let me know about purchase percentage.